 5. Celebrate the birth of your child

 In 1998, Barack Obama was surely at the University of Chicago Medical Center celebrating the birth that day of his first child, Malia.

 After serving in their official capacities by giving speeches and attending the White House picnic, many presidents use the Fourth of July to kick off a vacation.
 Ulysses S. Grant set the precedent back in the late 19th century by retreating to the Jersey Shore for some R and R.

 Following Independence Day celebrations at the Washington Monument in 1850, Zachary Taylor did what a lot of us probably do later in the night on July 4: He raided the fridge.
 Chowing down on cherries and iced milk, Taylor became immediately ill afterward, and died on July 9.
 Rumors of poisoning immediately flew around, but analysis of his remains in 1991 showed no evidence of assassination by arsenic.
 Taylor's physicians chalked up his unexpected demise to cholera.

 Calvin Coolidge is, thus far, the only U.S. President to be born on July 4.

 9. Light a few firecrackers

 Not even the Commander in Chief can resist being a pyromaniac on the Fourth of July.
 But, as you might expect, their fireworks are a little more impressive than yours.
-Here, Harry Truman gleefully accepts a massive firecracker with his initials on it in 1947.
+In 1947, Harry Truman gleefully accepted a massive firecracker with his initials on it.